 I was a late-in-life new fan of Buffalo sauce.
-Now, I’m obsessed, and basically I just look for other excuses to make and use it.
-So, it is no surprise that for Buffalo Chicken Mac and Cheese, I am partial to using my homemade buffalo sauce, but you can use any variety of buffalo sauce you have.
+Now, I’m obsessed, and basically, I just look for other excuses to make and use it.
+So, it is no surprise that for Buffalo Chicken Mac and Cheese, I am partial to using my homemade buffalo sauce, but you can use any variety of buffalo sauce that you have.
 I won’t yell at ya.
-Any good buffalo sauce will have the vinegar and heat balanced out so there is a bit of tang and touch of hot.
+Any good buffalo sauce will have the vinegar and heat balanced out so there is a bit of tang and a touch of hot.

 I hope you’re ready for your mac and cheese to become even better and more comforting because this is like putting two great comfort foods into one dish!

 If you are ready to go all the way in, then I recommend using one of my mac and cheese recipes.
 You could do the one-pot style mac and cheese or try my classic mac and cheese recipe.
 Either one gets you through the pasta and cheese sauce side of the recipe.